simon19891216/CIDP/README.md

 ## Install

 Please note: The software can be downloaded from the ["Releases" ](https://github.com/simon19891216/CIDP/releases/tag/CIDPv1.2) of this  website  (on the right side).
 If you have some downloading problems, please don't hesitate to contact me at xudongzhuanyong@163.com.
-For Chinese users, you can download the related tools from the website of ["gitee"](https://gitee.com/SimonX19891216/CIDP/releases/tag/CIDP).
+For Chinese users, you can download the related tools from the ["Releases"](https://gitee.com/SimonX19891216/CIDP/releases/tag/CIDP) of our gitee account.